Current as of August 2021 | Download print version (in PDF)

 Foundations must serve public benefit or public interest purposes.
 According to the Civil Code, those purposes must be within one of the following areas: social assistance; culture, defense and preservation of historical and artistic heritage; education; health; food and nutrition security; environment defense, preservation and conservation and promotion of sustainable development; scientific research, development of alternative technologies, modernization of management systems, production and dissemination of information and technical and scientific knowledge; promotion of ethics, citizenship, democracy and human rights; and religious activities (Law 13.151/2015 Article 1).
 The activities of foundations are restricted to those set forth in their constitutive documents.

 Brazil adopted a new regulatory framework for civil society organizations (CSOs) in 2014.
-Law 13.019/2014 was the result of extensive dialogue and consultation between civil society and the government .
+Law 13.019/2014 was the result of extensive dialogue and consultation between civil society and the government.
+It entered into force for the union, federal district and states in January 2016, and for the municipalities in January 2017.
 According to Law 13.019/2014, civil society organizations are:

 (a) non-profit private entities that do not distribute any results, remains, operational, gross or net surplus, dividends, waivers of any nature, shares or portions of its assets, earned through the exercise of their activities, and that implement them in full pursuit of their corporate purpose, immediately or through the establishment of an endowment or reserve fund among their shareholders or partners, directors, officers, employees, donors or third parties; (Included by Law 13.204 of 2015)